 “The purpose of life is a life of purpose.”

-After attending the big writing conference in February, I decided to do an audit of my book writing efforts.
+After attending a big writing conference in February, I decided to do an audit of my book writing efforts.
 I avoid numbers like I would flesh-eating disease and haven’t done a proper check-in (Amazon stats) for a long while.

 Most of what we are taught about business is about process, and everything I was trained for in my sales career was about logical, steadfast method.
 When I say process, I mean the mechanics of managing a successful business or career.